chizhang24/entangled-meanings/README.md

 # entangled-meanings
-GitHub repo for the IEEE Quantum Week 24 paper with the same title
+GitHub repo  for the IEEE Quantum Week 24 paper with the same title.